ghtest964/GetCleanPr1/README.md

 A script to clean data collected from the accelerometers from the Samsung Galaxy S smartphone.

-run_analysis.R - downloads the source archive, unpacks it and constructs the tidy data sets. codebook.md - list of variables in the tidy datasets.
+* [run_analysis.R](run_analysis.R) - downloads the source archive, unpacks it and constructs the tidy data sets.
+* codebook.md - list of variables in the tidy datasets.

-Downloads the data, if it is not already there, then
+In more detail the run_analysis.R ownloads the data, if it is not already there, then

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set